k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/Installation-podman.md

 ### **Step 1**: Install and Validate the Podman Runtime

-If Podman is not already installed on your machine, refer to the <a href="https://support.k2view.com/Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/6-Podman.html">Podman and Podman Compose Installation</a> topic.
+If Podman is not already installed on your machine, refer to the <a href="https://support.k2view.com/Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/6-Podman.html">Podman and Podman Compose Installation</a> topic.

 The recommended approach is to install **Podman** using your Linux distribution's package manager.
 This will install the Podman engine and CLI tools.
 You must also install **Podman Compose**, which provides Compose YAML support for Podman-based environments.

 Please follow the steps in the **Podman and Podman Compose Installation** guide to complete the installation and validate your setup.
-Please refer to the <a href="https://support.k2view.com/Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/6-Podman.html">Podman and Podman Compose Installation</a> topic.
+Please refer to the <a href="https://support.k2view.com/Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/6-Podman.html">Podman and Podman Compose Installation</a> topic.

 ### **Step 2**: Setup

-You can download the distribution (recommended) or using a Git, “clone” the K2view Blueprints to "download" them.
+You can download the distribution (recommended) or use Git, “clone” the K2view Blueprints to "download" them.
 These blueprints incorporate the Fabric Docker Compose Runtime installation files.
 The K2view Blueprints are hosted on GitHub.com (Internet access is required).

 Please note that persistent files created by Fabric Web Studio and the database instance you install will store their data in the "persistent-data" folder of your installation directory (e.g., K2view/Studio/persistent-data).
 Your Fabric Space's data is stored in the persistent-data/spacename directory.
 The respective space's directory will contain data if you create multiple spaces.
 The location of the persistent data directory is configured in the `.env` file and set by default to be in the Fabric Web Studio installation directory.
 This is a per-space configuration.